-- Know your budget (loans, job earnings, parental support)
+What is in my budget (loans, job earnings, parental support)?

-- Evaluate the commuting situation (car, bus, train)
+- What is the commuting situation (car, bus, train)?

-- Establish when the landlord can enter the property
+- When can the landlord enter the property?

-- Determine who takes care of and pays for any repairs, if necessary
+- Who takes care of and pays for any repairs, if necessary?

-- Evaluate whether the rental unit is legal or illegal; all listings on the Off Campus Housing website are certified as legal housing by their respective townships
+- Is the rental unit legal (all listings on the Off Campus Housing website are certified as legal housing by their respective townships)?

-- You may also want to meet with them--this will likely happen when you visit the house (we strongly suggest that you see all rental units in person before signing a lease and moving in)
+- You may also want to meet with them--this will likely happen when you visit the rental

-- Print out and bring a copy of the Renter's Checklist when you visit properties
+- Print out and bring a copy of the Renter's Checklist to conduct a full inspection of the property

 You do not have to, nor do we suggest that you sign a lease when you first get it